-Brazil, Zika and Microcephaly
+Brazil, Zika, and Microcephaly

-Over the last year, women in Pernambuco, Brazil have given birth to increasing number of babies with microcephaly, a condition where the baby’s head is much smaller than normal.
+Over the last year, women in Pernambuco, Brazil have given birth to an increasing number of babies with microcephaly, a condition where the baby’s head is much smaller than normal.
 Up to 5000 cases have been reported, though numbers vary considerably from source to source and it appears that only 400 cases have been confirmed; 400 cases of microcephaly out of approximately 134,000 births annually or .003%.
 By comparison, we have 25,000 estimated annual cases of microcephaly in the US out of about 4 million births or about .006%, and prior to this presumed linkage, no Zika.

 “It [Zika] usually happens as a flu-like syndrome, often confused with other arbovirus infections such as Dengue or Chikungunya.
 The typical form of the disease is associated with low-grade fever (between 37.8 ºC and 38.5 ºC), arthralgia, especially of small joints in hands and feet, myalgia, headache, retro-orbital pain, conjunctivitis, and maculopapular rash.
-Digestive problems (abdominal pain, diarrhoea, constipation), ulceration of mucous membranes (thrush), and itching can be rarely observed.
+Digestive problems (abdominal pain, diarrhea, constipation), ulceration of mucous membranes (thrush), and itching can be rarely observed.
 Asthenia after infection seems to be common.”

 “On 1 February, a committee convened by the World Health Organization said that a causal link between Zika and microcephaly is “strongly suspected, though not yet scientifically proven”.